 The primary election is always the most important in Hawaii because the state is so heavily dominated by one political party — the Democrats.
-Most of the state level races for the House and Senate will be decided in the primary, which is on Aug.
+A number of the state level races for the House and Senate were decided in the primary, which was on Aug.
 8.

-Nonpartisan races — like county mayors, prosecutors and council members — could be close enough to go to a runoff during the general election, which is set for Nov.
-3. There’s a runoff if one candidate does not get more than 50% of the total votes cast in their particular race.
+Some nonpartisan races — like county mayors, prosecutors and council members — were close enough to go to a runoff during the general election, which is set for Nov.
+3. A runoff is required if one candidate does not get more than 50% of the total votes cast in their particular race.

 Hawaii has notoriously had one of the lowest voter turnout rates in the country.
 But in recent years, the Legislature has taken steps to put in place strategies aimed at boosting voter participation.
 For instance, voters have been able to register online for the past few years.

 But the biggest election reform in recent years was approved by the Legislature last year when it moved Hawaii to a vote-by-mail system.

 For the first time, this year Hawaii is conducting its elections through the mail, with only a handful of voting centers where people can drop off their ballots.
 The centers are opened 10 days before election day.

 In addition to the eight voting centers, there are also 36 drop box locations to deposit a ballot.

 Elections officials are asking voters to mail their ballots at least a week before Nov.
 3, particularly after concerns have been raised about the Post Office’s capability to process mail in a timely fashion.
 Otherwise, they should take the ballot to one of the drop box locations.